Risk framework

 {% endstepper %}

-Once an asset or strategy passes the prior stage(s), it is assigned a **risk tier**.
-Each tier corresponds to predefined **allocation rules,** which limit the pool's exposure to that asset or strategy.
+Once an asset or strategy clears due diligence, it is assigned a **risk tier**.
+Tiers are assigned per market rather than per asset in the abstract: the same collateral can sit in different tiers depending on the loan asset, LLTV, oracle route and liquidation venue it is paired with.
+Each tier corresponds to predefined **allocation rules,** which limit the product's exposure to that market.

 Risk tiering reflects factors such as liquidity depth, oracle design, protocol maturity, and dependency stack complexity.
 It is applied during **product creation** (e.g. for Gearbox Earn Pools) or **strategy selection** (e.g. Morpho or Euler vaults) to enforce diversification and risk-weighted exposure.